LoreBene99/SofAR_Assignment1/README.md

 ```
 In this case you will use the **slam_toolbox** package only as localization, of course using the map file.
 This will allow you to use the slam_toolbox package as localization only using your map file.
-#### NB : For this modality there is an example map (not a completed one) in the *maps* folder, called "trial" (trial.data/trial.posegraph).
+#### NB : For this modality there is an example map (not a completed one) in the *maps* folder, called "house" (house.data/house.posegraph).
 You can start the Localization mode using that map, putting the FULL path to that map in the localization_parameters.yaml.
-The 3D environments is the break_room_1.
+The 3D environments is the house.

 **EXAMPLE VIDEO**